DamienPace15/anvil/docs/python/README.md

-# Anvil — Python SDK
+# anvil-cloud

-Secure-by-default cloud infrastructure components for [Pulumi](https://www.pulumi.com/).
+**Cloud infrastructure that's secure by default — not by accident.**

-Anvil wraps raw cloud resources with opinionated, security-hardened defaults so you ship infrastructure that's secure from day one — without the boilerplate.
+Anvil wraps raw cloud resources into opinionated, production-ready components.
+No boilerplate.
+No copy-pasting security configs.
+Just declare what you need.

 ## Install